-The time has come.
-You’re getting ready to bring your dream kitchen to life; it meets all your needs and suits your particular taste.
-You hired a contractor.
-You pored over design magazines and scrolled through site after site to see current kitchen trends.
-You meticulously picked out your future cabinets, countertop, and backsplash and floor tiles.
-But have you thought about the details you can’t see?
+The time has come, and you’re getting ready to bring your dream kitchen to life.
+Your mood board showcases all your must-haves and your desired aesthetic.
+You’ve hired a contractor.
+You’ve pored over design magazines and scrolled through site after site to see current kitchen trends.
+You’ve picked out your future cabinets, countertop, backsplash, and floor tiles.
+But have you thought about the details you can’t see, like kitchen storage?

 Explore deep storage drawers

 Drawers are more versatile than ever.
 Previously reserved for small items such as utensils and tea towels, they are now available in a variety of sizes that can accommodate a range of items.
 It’s simple: everything but the kitchen sink can be stored there.
 It’s not surprising to see some traditional lower cupboards being phased out.

 Moreover, there are now several soft-close dampening systems that can be installed on drawers that make them 100% silent, regardless of the force applied to close them.
 In addition to being functional, they add a bit of quiet to a busy room.
 Here are a few more kitchen tips to help you make the most of your kitchen storage space.

 You can stack plates and bowls worry-free.
 They won’t slide and break if you insert a system of adjustable wooden pegs inside a drawer.